 Taken together, the High-Benefits treatment has a larger proportion of truthful announcements and higher effort than the Main Treatment.
-However, the losses that occur due to disagreement in early periods of the experiment are larger than the gains that occur from improvements in effort and therefore the mechanism continues to reduce overall welfare.
+However, the losses that occur due to disagreement in early periods of the experiment are larger than the gains that occur from improvements in effort and therefore the mechanism continues to reduce overall pecuniary payoffs.
 Looking at the first five periods of the experiment, for example, the average total surplus of a dyad pair is -7.9.
 Relative to the guaranteed gains of 90 for a pair without the mechanism and the potential surplus of 140 with the mechanism, the realized gains from the mechanism of $\frac{-7.9-90}{140-90} = -195.8\%$ is strongly negative.
-The mechanism performs better in periods 6-10 where the average total surplus of a dyad pair is 97.9 (a realized gain of 15.8%) but these gains cannot offset the early losses that arise from disagreement.
+The mechanism performs better in periods 6-10 where the average total surplus of a dyad pair is 97.9 (a realized gain of 15.8%).

-Given the improvement in efficiency, the greater level of truth telling, and the reduction in disagreements over time, we might expect that B's and S's are more likely to opt into the mechanism in this treatment.
+Given that players realize positive gains toward the end of the first phase of the experiment, we might expect that B's and S's are more likely to opt into the mechanism in this treatment.
 However, we find no significant difference in the overall opt-out rates in the second phase of the experiment.

 Result 5 In a majority of cases, the parties do not adopt the mechanism.
 This is largely due to B's dismissal of the mechanism which stems from Bs' high propensity to render the mechanism unprofitable by making generous announcements.
-Generous announcements are caused by Bs' beliefs that truthful announcements are challenged.
+Generous announcements are more likely to be made by B's who believe that truthful announcements may be challenged.